-When riveting cannot be utilized because of thin aircraft skin or honeycomb surfaces, it is recommended that a pure aluminum gasket technique be utilized.
+When riveting cannot be utilized because of thin aircraft skin honeycomb or composite surfaces, it is recommended that a pure aluminum gasket technique be utilized.
 The technique utilizes an aluminum gasket with upward and downward protrusions which makes electrical contact with the aircraft surface and discharger retainer.
-The retainer and the gasket are epoxied in place with the use of a flexible non-conductive epoxy, P/N 15348.
+The retainer and the gasket are epoxied in place with the use of a flexible non-conductive epoxy, PN 15348.